 In 2004-5 Greg was a Mellon Faculty Research Fellow at the Penn Humanities Forum, where he worked on a comparative study of dream arguments in Western and Chinese philosophical traditions.
 His philosophical research interests include the history of modern philosophy, 19th-century philosophy, classical Chinese philosophy, comparative philosophy, and philosophies of technology and education.

 At Lehigh, he has played a key role in Lehigh's Strategic Planning process, (co-chairing the Strategic Thinking committee on Enhancing Student Life and Learning and serving on the First Year Experience Implementation Committee) and Middle States Accreditation process (co-chairing the Committee on Technology Support for Lehigh's Learning-Centered Mission).

-He has also been a key leader in many of Lehigh's teaching and learning initiatives, chairing the Online Learning Advisory Committee, helping start a Writing Across the Curriculum program, starting a project on Innovations in Teaching Large Lecture Courses, co-facilitating faculty seminars on Diversity and Social Justice and Global Citizenship, guiding the launch of Lehigh's Island in Second Life, contributing to the implementation of South Mountain College, and serving as point person on explorations of new technology, including the educational uses of audio, podcasting, wikis, blogs, discussion boards, virtual realities, and project-based collaborative learning,
+He has also been a key leader in many of Lehigh's teaching and learning initiatives, serving on the Steering Committee of the Mellon Digital Humanities Initiative, chairing the Online Learning Advisory Committee, helping start a Writing Across the Curriculum program, starting a project on Innovations in Teaching Large Lecture Courses, co-facilitating faculty seminars on Diversity and Social Justice and Global Citizenship, contributing to the implementation of South Mountain College, and serving as point person and pilot tester in explorations of new technology in educational such as digital audio, podcasting, wikis, blogs, discussion boards, virtual realities, and project-based collaborative learning.

 His wife Kristin is a family physician who works in the Department of Family Medicine at Lehigh Valley Hospital.
 They are the proud parents of four wonderful children, Mahlon, Baxter, Tula, and Xavier.